DevExpress/XPO/Tutorials/WinForms/Classic/implement-crud-functionality-with-xpo-objects.md

     }
     ```
 * Press the **F5** key to run the application, double-click a `GridView` record, and see the result.
-* Close the both windows and open the `EditCustomerForm` in the designer.
-Drag a `SimpleButton` component from the toolbox and drop it to the `LayoutControl`.
+* Close the both windows and open the `EditCustomerForm` designer.
+* Select `LayoutControl` and add `SimpleButton` from Toolbox.
 Add `EmptySpaceItem` elements to neatly align the button.
 * Rename the `simpleButton1` control to **btnSave** and change its `Text` to **&Save** (the ampersand sign assigns a mnemonic command to the button).
 * Double click the `btnSave` control to add the `Click` event handler (you can use the **Properties** window to add it).
 * Add this code to the `btnSave_Click` event handler: